Annot-Mix: Learning with Noisy Class Labels from Multiple Annotators via a Mixup Extension: Related Work

 \subsection{Multi-annotator Classification}

 \textbf{Two-stage} multi-annotator classification approaches approximate true class labels by aggregating multiple noisy class labels per instance.
 Subsequently, the aggregated class labels and their associated instances serve as the training dataset for the downstream task.
 The simplest aggregation approach is majority voting, which outputs the class label with the most annotator votes per instance.
 By doing so, majority voting naively assumes all annotators have the same accuracy~\cite{chen2022label,jiang2021learning}.
-More advanced approaches~\cite{chen2022label,dawid1979maximum,jiang2021learning,tian2015max} overcome this issue by estimating each annotator's performance (e.g., via a confusion matrix) when aggregating class labels.
+More advanced approaches~\cite{chen2022label,dawid1979maximum,jiang2021learning,tian2015max} overcome this issue by estimating each annotator's performance when aggregating class labels.
+For example, the Dawid-Skene algorithm~\cite{dawid1979maximum} estimates a confusion matrix per annotator.
 However, such approaches typically expect multiple class labels for each instance~\cite{khetan2018learning}.